 How is AUR diagnosed?

-Your caregiver will ask about your symptoms and any other health conditions you have.
-He will ask for a list of the medicines you take.
+Your caregiver will ask about your health history and the medicines you take.
 He will press or tap on your lower abdomen.
 You may need any of the following tests:

 - A pelvic exam will be done to check for blockages.
 A pelvic exam will also show if your bladder, uterus, or other organs have moved out of place.

 - A neuro exam may be done to test your strength, balance, and movement.
 A neuro exam looks for changes in your brain and nervous system.

 - Urine tests may be needed to check for blood or infection.